noahehall/multicloud/providers/aws/services/database/neptune.md

 - performance
   - scale out read traffic across read replicas
   - reader endpoint balances connections across read replicas

+### Data model

+- neptune will create UUIDs for new verticies & edges
+  - you can still supply your own unique IDs
+    - required when bulk uploading
+- labels: are tags, keyless properties
+  - generally used to type a vertex, or name a relationship
+  - verticies must have one/more labels
+  - edges must have exactly one label

+### Performance

+- directly related to how much of the graph a query must touch
+  - choose domain-meaningful edge labels
+  - discover only what is absolutely necessary

 ### cluster